The History of Lisell

 When the Forgotten Empire tore itself apart, there was chaos and confusion.
 Roving bandits and more organized brigands saw the resulting power vacuum as an opportunity to found their own empires.
-The years following The Fall were dangerous times, but all over the continent rugged and tenacious groups of traders, craftsmen, and farmers persevered and carved out small slices of safety in the strange and dangerous world they had found themselves forced into.
-After a time they began to seek each other out and eventually established trade routes between the budding nations.
-A massive network of trading goods soon followed and travelled from Marropen in the distant Northeast over 1,200 miles to Southern Lakan.
-The route however was not always safe.
+The years following The Fall were dangerous times, but all over the continent rugged and tenacious groups of traders, craftsmen, and farmers persevered and carved out small slices of safety in the strange and dangerous world they found themselves forced into.
+After a time, they began to seek each other out and eventually established trade routes between the budding nations.
+A massive network of trading goods soon followed, and travelled from Marropen in the distant Northeast over 1,200 miles to Southern Lakan.
+The route, however, was not always safe.

 The two nations decided it would be mutually beneficial to defend such a critical piece of the trade route and signed the Charter of Lisell in AF68 (463 years ago), named after a merchant who brokered the accord.

 The Charter of Lisell is the first example of an international agreement in the modern world and established the Province of Lisell as an autonomous city-state on the river island between Hefarn and Cardinia.
 The small island nation would be run by a small parliament consisting of two houses - the House of Lords which had 9 appointed members, and the House of Commons which had 36 elected members.
 The parliament would be overseen by an elected Prime Minister.
 The first Prime Minister of Lisell was a Dwarven merchant named Haelish Broadstone.

 The Hefarn Invasion